boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 ![Settings menu options](/static/assets/visualizing-data/visualization-widgets/images/radial-gauge/sorting-settings.png)

 **Sorting**: You can customize the sorting behavior of dimension fields in the Radial Gauge widget.
 You can order them based on alphabet or value, data source (default), or field.
-Refer to this [link](/visualizing-data/working-with-widgets/advanced-sorting/) for detailed steps.
+Refer to the [Sort](/visualizing-data/working-with-widgets/advanced-sorting/) for detailed steps.

 **Filtering**: You can use the `Filter` option to filter the data by specifying the filter condition.
 Refer to the detailed steps on applying measure filter from this [page](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).